 - Be extra cautious of children running across the street.
 Keep a sharp eye out, as it can be difficult to spot them in the late hours of the night.

 - DO NOT DRINK AND DRIVE.
 If you are going out to a gathering where drinking will be involved, make sure to call a cab or have a designated driver.
 Remember, drive sober or get pulled over.

 - Children under 12 should always be supervised.
 If you cannot attend them, ask a neighbor or family member for some help.

 - Stay in areas that are well lit.
 If it’s too dark, you can be hidden from a driver’s vision and they might not stop in time.

 - Only cross the street at designated crosswalks.
 It may seem to be a quicker approach to go between traffic, but it’s not worth your life.
 Car/pedestrian accidents can occur in the blink of an eye, so be smart and look every which way.

 - Stay noticed.
 Whether it’s with a flashlight or reflectors always have some sort of way to be seen by drivers.
 Also, it’s easy for a driver to not notice dark costumes, so try and use bright colors, which are more visible and can be seen from afar.

 - Don’t use electronic devices.
 Just like drivers, using your mobile device while walking the streets can be extremely dangerous.
 Don’t be distracted and keep a close eye out for ALL traffic at ALL times.

-Halloween is one of the America’s sweetest holidays and at J. Gonzalez Law Firm we want to make it as fun as possible!
+Halloween is one of the America’s sweetest holidays and at J. Gonzalez Injury Attorneys we want to make it as fun as possible!
 Share these tips with your friends and family to ensure that they are aware of what to look out for on one of the best nights of the year.